Adani Transmission to acquire Essar Power's transmission line

-Adani Transmission to acquire Essar Power's transmission line1 min read .
-Updated: 03 Jun 2022, 06:35 PM IST
+Adani Transmission to acquire Essar Power's transmission line2 min read .
+07:17 PM IST

 - The enterprise value for the transaction is ₹1,913 crore.